 Is it worth hiring a personal trainer?
 One word - YES!

-During this period, I decided to hire a personal trainer who would help me get stronger, more fit, and teach me how to workout efficiently and effectively.
-It was expensive, but I also knew if I don’t invest in myself, who will?
-At the time, I was living in downtown Jersey City and a regular at my gym, however I wasn’t seeing the results I wanted.
+During this period, I decided to hire a personal trainer who would help me get stronger, and fitter, and teach me how to work out efficiently and effectively.
+It was expensive, but I also knew if I don't invest in myself, who will?
+At the time, I was living in downtown Jersey City and a regular at my gym, however I wasn't seeing the results I wanted.
 I was spending way too much time on cardio, and not enough time doing weights.

 I hired a personal trainer at my gym who was ridiculously fit and appeared to know what he was doing.
 He evaluated me and told me to increase my protein intake.
 Note - in order to gain weight "the healthy way", I was eating protein, veggies, good fats, good carbs, and fruits, however I wasn't indulging in desserts daily in order to gain weight.
 The same would apply if you're trying to lose weight, however you would have to cut down on calories in order to lose weight.

-I booked him for 1-hour training sessions twice a week, and worked out on my own a couple more times a week.
-During this time, we didn’t focus on cardio, but instead he had me lifting weights doing lots of reps and 3-4 sets.
-He also included high intensity training which definitely kicked my butt.
-In order to build muscle, each week I was increasing the amount of weights I was lifting, whether I was doing squats with a kettlebell or lunges with a barbell, I was going heavier on weights.
+I booked him for 1-hour training sessions twice a week and worked out on my own a couple more times a week.
+During this time, we didn't focus on cardio, instead, he had me lifting weights and doing lots of reps and 3-4 sets.
+He also included high-intensity training which definitely kicked my butt.
+In order to build muscle, each week I was increasing the number of weights I was lifting, whether I was doing squats with a kettlebell or lunges with a barbell, I was going heavier on weights.
 It felt good pushing myself, and I could feel my body getting stronger.

 These Chipotle Chicken Tinga Tostadas are: